greenwoodad/nmrdbsearch/README.md

 where /path/to/ should be replaced with the location of the nmrdbsearch directory.

+Note that you will need to restart your shell or run: source "~/.bashrc" before the alias will work!

 The install script will unpack the peak lists, expanding the total size to about 7 GB.
 **This is a lengthy process and may take up to 5 minutes.**